fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 - One keystroke to move, one to execute: e.g. the dot-formula (PV p.
 11)

 - Chunk your undos; all changes in single insert-mode session count as a single change, so go in and out of insert mode strategically.

 - If you hit cursor keys more than 2 or 3 times, there is a better way.
 If you press backspace more than a couple times, there is a better way.
 If you perform the same change on several lines, there is a better way.

 Problem solving:

-- Don't solve a problem unless I come across it frequently.
+- Don't solve a problem unless you come across it frequently.

-- Check whether one of Tim Pope's plugins solves the problem (chances are oen of them does).
+- Check whether one of Tim Pope's plugins solves the problem (chances are one of them does).